Ways to incorporate storytelling and literacy in your forest school

 We believe the magical experience of nature and the outdoor world lends itself beautifully to encouraging the imaginative development of little ones.
 Think of how many classic children’s stories feature woodland creatures, forest settings and the wonders of nature.
 Where would Little Red Riding Hood be if she hadn’t wandered through the wood to grandmas?
 The Faraway Tree by Enid Blyton would look rather dull without its main feature - and the Gruffalo wouldn’t feel quite the same if it weren’t for the deep dark woods.
 It’s abundantly clear that rich storytelling is something which very naturally lends itself to an immersive setting like forest school.
-We thought we’d share some of our favourite ways to instil a love of reading and storytelling in children, in the great outdoors.
+We thought we’d share some of our favourite ways to instill a love of reading and storytelling in children, in the great outdoors.

 Nothing quite evokes magic and wonder like a mysterious treasure hunt - why not make this even more wonderful by incorporating familiar fairytale characters, or traditional figures from children’s stories?
 Here are a few ideas.

 - Fairy folk: use our small world fairy figures to create a fairy world which children are set to discover!
 Add fairy doors, fairy figures, and toadstool houses around your forest school setting.
 Once your class have discovered the fairy figures, can they work out how they got there?
 What happened?
 Can they recreate stories using them in a small world?

 - Traditional tales: hide painted wooden spoons or laminated character cards throughout the forest area.
 How many can the children find?
 Can they recreate the story they belong to?